topkecleon/telegram-bot-bash/doc/5_practice.md

 		[...]
 	esac
 ```
-Doing it this way keeps command.sh small and clean, while allowing complex tasks to be done in the included function. example mybotcommands.inc.sh:
+Doing it this way keeps command.sh small and clean, while allowing complex tasks to be done in the included function. example ```mybotcommands.inc.sh```:
 ```bash
 #!/bin/bash
 #